ofekido/ticTacToe/README.md

 ## How to Play

 1. Click on a cell to place your symbol (Ido or David).
-2. The first player to get three in a row horizontally, vertically, or diagonally wins.
+2. The first player to place their mark in three cells in a row horizontally, vertically, or diagonally wins the game.
-3. If the board is full and no player has three in a row, it's a draw.
+3. In the event that all cells on the board are marked and no player has successfully achieved three in a row, the game concludes in a draw.
-4. If there is no move within 30 seconds, the opponent wins.
+4. If neither player makes a move within 30 seconds, the opponent is declared the winner.

 ## Acknowledgments

-In this project we did not use a particular library.

-We would like to thank for the opportunity to work with new languages + work in a team, with team members who each brought and will bring their individual abilities.
+In this project, we didn't utilize any specific library.
+We're grateful for the chance to work with new languages and collaborate within a team where each member contributed their unique skills and abilities.
+Thank you for this opportunity.

 just check